Pretz/blog/2025-02-16-nsobject-observe.md

         -> NSKeyValueObservation {
 ```

-This is the key to this technique: the method taking a keypath must be defined in a protocol extension, which allows `Self` to refer to static type of the reference the method is called on.
+This is the key to this technique: the method taking a KeyPath must be defined in a protocol extension, which allows `Self` to refer to the static type of the instance at the time the method is called.
 Indeed, by moving over to a protocol extension, my `get` example works too:

 ```swift
 protocol GetWithKeypath { }